Note: This page may contain affiliate links.

 However, a standard vacuum with versatile attachments like a beater brush is a smarter choice for everyday household cleaning, especially with delicate carpets.

-💡Shop Vac vs. Regular Vacuum: FAQs
+Shop Vac vs Vacuum: FAQs

-🧐 Can I use a wet-dry vac to clean the house?
+Can I use a wet-dry vac to clean the house?

 Yes, you can use a wet-dry vac to clean the house indoors and outdoors, including cabinets, patio, liquid spills, pet hair, and pool toys.

-💧 Do all shop vacs vacuum water?
+Do all shop vacs vacuum water?

 Most shop vacs can vacuum water and large liquid puddles from carpets and floors, but not all.
 So, it is advisable to cross-check your shop-vac model before running it on liquid.
 Equipped shop vacuums can act as a pump to remove large quantities of standing water in a pool or aquarium.

-♨️ Do shop vacs have more suction?
+Do shop vacs have more suction?

+Yes, shop vacs have more suction than traditional vacuums, allowing them to clean larger debris and fine dust particles.
 Shop vacuum cleaners have an average CFM of 197, whereas normal vacs have only 83 (the higher the CFM, the more suction).

-🤔 Can you use a shop vac as a regular vacuum cleaner?
+Can you use a shop vac as a regular vacuum cleaner?

 You can conveniently use a shop vacuum as a standard vacuum cleaner for concrete and hard floor cleaning.
+But avoid using a shop vac as a regular vac for carpet cleaning as they can damage delicate carpet fibers.

 Also note that shop vacs are too noisy, and their standard filter is not HEPA.

-😳 Can you use a shop vac on a wet carpet?
+Can you use a shop vac on a wet carpet?

 Yes.
 Because of its great suction power, you can use shop vacs on wet carpets.
 The extractor attachment tool in the vac can remove the dirty water from the carpet.